entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 9. Dermintermedial process: absent (0); present (1)

 > Zhu *et al*.
 (2017), Character 9; Cloutier *et al*.
 (2020), Character 9; Simões and Pierce (2021), Character 7; Clement *et al*.
 (2021), Character 9; Choo *et al*.
 (2024), Character 9
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 10. Position of posterior nostril: external, far from jaw margin (0); external, close to jaw margin (1); palatal (2)

 > *ordered*; Swartz (2012), Character 89 (in part); Zhu *et al*.
 (2017), Character 10; Cloutier *et al*.
 (2020), Character 10; Simões and Pierce (2021), Character 8; Clement *et al*.
 (2021), Character 10; Lu *et al*.
 (2012), Character 9; Choo *et al*.
 (2024), Character 10
+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "1"

 11. Number of supraorbitals: one (0); more than one (1)

 > Zhu *et al*.
 (2017), Character 11; Cloutier *et al*.
 (2020), Character 11; Clement *et al*.
 (2021), Character 11; Lu *et al*.
 (2012), Character 14 (in part); Choo *et al*.
 (2024), Character 11

 > - Lu *et al*.
 (2012) coded the number of supraorbitals: two (1); more than two (2)
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 12. Posterior or posteriormost supraorbital (postfrontal) extends anterior of orbit: yes (0); no (1)

 > Daeschler *et al*.
 (2006), Character 86; Long *et al*.
 (2006), Character 57; Swartz (2012), Character 109; Zhu *et al*.
 (2017), Character 12; Cloutier *et al*.
 (2020), Character 12; Simões and Pierce (2021), Character 9; Clement *et al*.
 (2021), Character 12; Choo *et al*.
 (2024), Character 12
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 13. Relative size of anterior (or anteriormost) supraorbital (prefrontal, posterior tectal of Jarvik) and posterior (or posteriormost) supraorbital (postfrontal): similar (0); anterior supraorbital much bigger (1)

 > Daeschler *et al*.
 (2006), Character 76 (rephrased); Long *et al*.
 (2006), Character 56 (rephrased); Zhu *et al*.
 (2017), Character 13; Cloutier *et al*.
 (2020), Character 13; Clement *et al*.
 (2021), Character 13; Lu *et al*.
 (2012), Character 15; Choo *et al*.
 (2024), Character 13
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 14. Shape of posterior supraorbital: posterior process similar in length or shorter than orbital margin (0); posterior process much longer than orbital margin (1)

 > Swartz (2012), Character 110 (in part); Zhu *et al*.
 (2017), Character 14; Cloutier *et al*.
 (2020), Character 14; Clement *et al*.
 (2021), Character 14; Choo *et al*.
 (2024), Character 14
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 15. Contact between parietal and supraorbital: present (0); absent (1)

 > Swartz (2012), Character 112 (in part); Zhu *et al*.
 (2017), Character 15; Cloutier *et al*.
 (2020), Character 15; Simões and Pierce (2021), Character 10; Clement *et al*.
 (2021), Character 15; Lu *et al*.
 (2012), Character 16; Choo *et al*.
 (2024), Character 15
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 16. Intertemporal: present (0); absent (1)

 > Daeschler *et al*.
 (2006), Character 74; Long *et al*.
 (2006), Character 53; Swartz (2012), Character 118; Zhu *et al*.
 (2017), Character 16; Clack *et al*.
 (2012), Character 6; Chen *et al*.
 (2018), Character 5; Cloutier *et al*.
 (2020), Character 16; Simões and Pierce (2021), Character 11; Clement *et al*.
 (2021), Character 16; Lu *et al*.
 (2012), Character 18; Choo *et al*.
 (2024), Character 16
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 17. Contact between posterior supraorbital and intertemporal: present (0); absent (1)

 > Swartz (2012), Character 111; Zhu *et al*.
 (2017), Character 17; Cloutier *et al*.
 (2020), Character 17; Simões and Pierce (2021), Character 12; Clement *et al*.
 (2021), Character 17; Choo *et al*.
 (2024), Character 17
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 18. Number of tectals: one (0); more than one (1)

 > Zhu *et al*.
 (2017), Character 18; Cloutier *et al*.
 (2020), Character 18; Simões and Pierce (2021), Character 13; Clement *et al*.
 (2021), Character 18; Lu *et al*.
 (2012), Character 19; Choo *et al*.
 (2024), Character 18
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 19. Paired frontal bones meeting in midline, anterior to parietals: absent (0); present (1)

 > Daeschler *et al*.
 (2006), Character 36; Swartz (2012), Character 113; Zhu *et al*.
 (2017), Character 19; Clack *et al*.
 (2012), Character 5; Chen *et al*.
 (2018), Character 4; Cloutier *et al*.
 (2020), Character 19; Simões and Pierce (2021), Character 14; Clement *et al*.
 (2021), Character 19; Long *et al*.
 (2006), Character 42; Choo *et al*.
 (2024), Character 19
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 20. Width of ethmoid relative to length from snout tip to posterior margin of parietals: more than 80% (0); 70 - 79% (1); 50 - 69% (2); less than 50% (3)

 > *ordered*; Daeschler *et al*.
 (2006), Character 24 (in part); Swartz (2012), Character 103 (in part); Zhu *et al*.
 (2017), Character 20; Cloutier *et al*.
 (2020), Character 20; Clement *et al*.
 (2021), Character 20; Lu *et al*.
 (2012), Character 22; Long *et al*.
 (2006), Character 31 (in part); Choo *et al*.
 (2024), Character 20
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 21. Pineal foramen: present (0); absent (1)

 > Daeschler *et al*.
 (2006), Character 27, Swartz (2012), Character 115, Zhu *et al*.
 (2017), Character 21; Cloutier *et al*.
 (2020), Character 21; Simões and Pierce (2021), Character 15; Clement *et al*.
 (2021), Character 21; Lu *et al*.
 (2012), Character 23; Long *et al*.
 (2006), Character 36; Choo *et al*.
 (2024), Character 21
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 22. Shape of pineal series: round or oval (0); kite shaped with distinct posterior corner (1)

 > Daeschler *et al*.
 (2006), Character 30, Swartz (2012), Character 117, Zhu *et al*.
 (2017), Character 22; Cloutier *et al*.
 (2020), Character 22; Simões and Pierce (2021), Character 16; Clement *et al*.
 (2021), Character 22; Choo *et al*.
 (2024), Character 22

 > - Cloutier et al. (2020): The taxa having a pineal opening (char.
 21) but not plates are coded as "-".
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 23. Location of pineal foramen/eminence: level with, or anterior to posterior margin of orbits (0); posterior to orbits (1)

 > Daeschler *et al*.
 (2006), Character 28; Swartz (2012), Character 116; Zhu *et al*.
 (2017), Character 23; Cloutier *et al*.
 (2020), Character 23; Simões and Pierce (2021), Character 17; Clement *et al*.
 (2021), Character 23; Lu *et al*.
 (2012), Character 25; Choo *et al*.
 (2024), Character 23
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 24. Parietals surround pineal foramen/eminence: yes (0); no (1)

 > Daeschler *et al*.
 (2006), Character 29; Swartz (2012), Character 114; Zhu *et al*.
 (2017), Character 24; Cloutier *et al*.
 (2020), Character 24; Simões and Pierce (2021), Character 18; Clement *et al*.
 (2021), Character 24; Lu *et al*.
 (2012), Character 26; Choo *et al*.
 (2024), Character 24
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 25. Dermal intracranial joint: absent (0); present (1)

 > Daeschler *et al*.
 (2006), Character 50; Swartz (2012), Character 119; Zhu *et al*.
 (2017), Character 25; Chen *et al*.
 (2018), Character 83; Cloutier *et al*.
 (2020), Character 25; Simões and Pierce (2021), Character 19; Clement *et al*.
 (2021), Character 25; Lu *et al*.
 (2012), Character 27; Long *et al*.
 (2006), Character 3; Choo *et al*.
 (2024), Character 25
+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "1"

 26. Postparietals narrow to a point posteriorly: no (0), yes (1)

 > Daeschler *et al*.
 (2006), Character 32; Swartz (2012), Character 120; Zhu *et al*.
 (2017), Character 26; Cloutier *et al*.
 (2020), Character 26; Simões and Pierce (2021), Character 20; Clement *et al*.
 (2021), Character 26; Lu *et al*.
 (2012), Character 29; Long *et al*.
 (2006), Character 38; Choo *et al*.
 (2024), Character 26
+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "?"

 27. Proportions of postparietal shield maximum width of postparietal shield versus skull width at level of anterior end of postparietal: maximum width of postparietal shield <1/3 skull width at level of anterior end of postparietal (0); maximum width of postparietal shield >=1/3 skull width at level of anterior end of postparietal (1)

 > Daeschler *et al*.
 (2006), Character 31 (in part); Swartz (2012), Character 121 (in part); Zhu *et al*.
 (2017), Character 27; Cloutier *et al*.
 (2020), Character 27; Clement *et al*.
 (2021), Character 27; Lu *et al*.
 (2012), Character 30; Long *et al*.
 (2006), Character 37 (in part); Choo *et al*.
 (2024), Character 27
+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "?"

 28. Spiracular notch: small hole or narrow slit (0); wide notch between skull roof and cheek (1)